Katalin Marton

+Education and career

 Marton obtained her PhD from Eötvös Loránd University in 1965 and worked at the Department of Numerical Mathematics, Central Research Institute for Physics, Budapest from 1965 to 1973.
 Important influences on her early career were her attendance at the combinatorics seminar organised by Alfréd Rényi from 1966, meeting Roland Dobrushin in Debrecen in 1967 (which led to her visiting the Institute for Problems in Information Transmission in Moscow in 1969), and her collaboration with Imre Csiszár which began in 1972.
 From 1973 she worked at the Alfréd Rényi Institute of Mathematics of the Hungarian Academy of Sciences in Budapest, visiting the United States in 1977 (for the International Symposium on Information Theory in Ithaca) and in 1979–80 (meeting Robert Gallager at MIT and Robert M. Gray at Stanford).

+Research interests

 Marton worked on various areas of mathematics, including information theory, concentration of measure and probability theory.
 In a 1974 paper on information theory she used a combinatorics approach to characterize error in discrete memoryless sources under distortion.
 She was particularly well known for her two-page proof, based on an information-theoretic coupling inequality, of the blowing-up lemma, published in 1986.
 This result, which arose out of work of Grigory Margulis in 1974 and which was developed further by Rudolf Ahlswede, Peter Gács and János Körner, shows that (in product measures) the neighbourhood of a set of greater than exponentially small size has size close to 1.
 This result is used in a variety of contexts including strong converse results for coding theorems, classification and model selection.